MichaelDemidov/Firebird-Auto-Updater/README.md

 ; Firebird client installer options:
 ; * LANG = language
-; * DIR = installation directory. %FbDir% is a predefined constant that is replaced by the actual absolute path.
-If there was no installation previously, then this parameter is completely ignored.
-If omitted then use default Program Files folder. $1 is the parent directory of the previous Firebird installation (e.g. C:\Program Files\Firebird)
+; * DIR = installation directory. $1 is a predefined constant that is replaced ;   by the actual absolute path.
+If there was no installation previously, then ;   this parameter is completely ignored.
+If omitted then use default ;   Program Files folder. $1 is the parent directory of the previous Firebird ;   installation (e.g. C:\Program Files\Firebird)
 ; * GROUP = folder name for the Windows Start menu
 ; * TYPE = installation type
 ; * COMPONENTS = components to install
-; * TASKS = additional tasks, here: create the gds32.dll and copy it to the Windows\System directory ; * SILENT = the installer runs in “silent” mode and does not require user intervention (do not write anything after the equal sign)
+; * TASKS = additional tasks, here: create the gds32.dll and copy it to the ;   Windows\System directory
+; * SILENT = the installer runs in “silent” mode and does not require user ;   intervention (do not write anything after the equal sign) !define CLIENT_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
-!define CLIENT_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird 3.0 (Win32)" /TYPE=clientinstall /COMPONENTS=clientcomponent /TASKS=copyfbclienttosystask,copyfbclientasgds32task /SILENT'
+3.0 (Win32)" /TYPE=clientinstall /COMPONENTS=clientcomponent \
+/TASKS=copyfbclienttosystask,copyfbclientasgds32task /SILENT'
-; client installer options server installation parameters (the meaning of the options is the same as for the client, see above)
+; client installer options server installation parameters (the meaning of the ; options is the same as for the client, see above) !define SERVER_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird \
-!define SERVER_INST_OPTIONS '/LANG=ru /DIR="$1\Firebird_3_0" /GROUP="Firebird 3.0 (Win32)" /TYPE=serverinstall /COMPONENTS=servercomponent,devadmincomponent,clientcomponent /TASKS=usesuperservertask,useservicetask,autostarttask,copyfbclienttosystask,copyfbclientasgds32task,enablelegacyclientauth /SILENT'
+3.0 (Win32)" /TYPE=serverinstall /COMPONENTS=servercomponent,devadmincomponent,\
+clientcomponent /TASKS=usesuperservertask,useservicetask,autostarttask,\
+copyfbclienttosystask,copyfbclientasgds32task,enablelegacyclientauth /SILENT'

-; uninstaller options: the uninstaller runs in “silent” mode and does not require user intervention !define UNINST_OPTIONS "/SILENT"
+; uninstaller options: the uninstaller runs in “silent” mode and does not ; require user intervention
+!define UNINST_OPTIONS "/SILENT"
 ```